-Team dues will be determined by a vote of team captains prior to the start of each season.
+A-Team and B-Team dues (which may be different) will be determined by a vote of team captains prior to the start of each season.
 Before the season begins, the treasurer will prepare and present to each team a statement of all required dues and fees.
 If team dues are paid late, an additional fee may be included.
+Teams sending dues near the deadline need to use proof supporting mail in case of problems.